 Who could resist something called a hummingbird cake?
 I think it conjures up lazy Southern afternoons, porch swings, and sweet tea.
 It sounds like something that’s been around since the rebel yell, but in truth, it was a reader’s recipe that debuted in a 1978 issue of Southern Living.
 The fact that it’s become a household word since then is a testament to how wonderful it is.

 The cake is rich with crushed pineapple, ripe bananas, and walnuts.
-And a killer cream cheese frosting.
+And an insanely delish cream cheese frosting.
 Mine has a couple of secret ingredients thrown into the mix, but we’ll get to them later.

 I’ve been in the mood for Hummingbird cake for a while now but I’m not a big layer cake kind of gal.
 That’s how you usually see it, sometimes with 3 or 4 layers.
 These little bars suit me much better, and as a bonus we can take these on the plane with us today.
 We’re heading out to Massachusetts for Molly’s graduation.
 I’m full of conflicting emotions, and I’m not a happy flyer, so I’ll need to distract myself on the plane.
 A crisp new copy of Bon Appetit, my spa socks, and a couple of these luscious bars in tupperware and I’ll feel more relaxed.
 Maybe we’ll even have an empty seat next to us… I can dream, can’t I?